the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 }
 ~~~~~~~

 You should see the first stylings taking effect in your application when you start it again.
 Next, we will head over to the Item component.
-Some of its elements receive the `className` attribute too, however, we are also using a new styling technique here:
+Some of its elements will receive the `className` attribute too.
+However, we are also using a new styling technique here:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~